PERSOL HR DATA BANK in APAC

 - j.
 Because the worker/laborer is permanently disabled, ill as a result of a work accident, or ill because of an occupational disease whose period of recovery cannot be ascertained as attested by a written statement made by the physician who treats him/her

-In Indonesia, terminating a worker/laborer by way of a so-called ordinary dismissal, meaning dismissal on grounds, such as poor performance as would be possible in Japan, is prohibited.
-Therefore, it is necessary for entrepreneurs to scrutinize candidates by contemplating several factors, including the various applicable work agreements.
+In Indonesia, terminating a worker/laborer through a so-called ordinary termination, meaning termination on grounds such as poor performance, as would be possible in Japan, is prohibited.
+Therefore, it is necessary for entrepreneurs to scrutinize candidates by contemplating several factors, including the various applicable employment agreements.

 -